hal/halos-distribution/README.md

     services            Deploy WildFly and Quarkus demo services
 ```

-You can set up everything in one go `./setup.sh all`, or do it incrementally.
+You can set up everything in one go using `./setup.sh all`, or do it incrementally.
 The latter is useful if you first want to start halOS and then start the services.
+If you choose to set it up incrementally, make sure to run `./setup.sh openshift` *first*.

 The script deploys halOS from [quay.io/halconsole/halos](https://quay.io/repository/halconsole/halos) and exposes a secure route.
 Please use